lHan87/clinic-PLMs/README.md

 Team name: Logrus_UoM

-Team member: Searge, Gleb, Irina, and Lifeng
+Team member: Serge, Gleb, Irina, and Lifeng

 Institution: Logrus Global LLC and The University of Manchester